Jasmeet-Singh-17/RentMyRide-Web-App/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📧 Contact

-For support or inquiries, please contact our 24/7 customer support team.

 ## 🙏 Acknowledgments

 - Bootstrap for the responsive framework